hazelcast/hazelcast-jet/site/website/blog/2021-03-09-billion-events-per-second.md

 across a range of sizes well exceeding the capacity you'd probably need from Jet in real life.

-Finally, we decided to find the smallest cluster size at which Jet can handle 1 billion events per second at a low latency, and we got this
-result: **45 nodes, 26 milliseconds**.
+Finally, we started from the setup that supported a billion events per second (40 nodes) and continued adding nodes until we got stable low latency.
+This was our result: **45 nodes, 26 milliseconds**.

 _If you enjoyed reading this post, check out Jet at [GitHub](https://github.com/hazelcast/hazelcast-jet) and give us a